dogecoin/docker/IMAGE_README.md

 ### Configure with environment variables

-All options for each executable can be defined with environment variables.
-Variables will be converted to executable arguments.
+All options, for each executable, can be defined with environment variables.

 ```bash
 docker run -e PAYTXFEE=0.01 -e TESTNET=1 dogecoin/dogecoin
 ```
-Environment variables represent executable arguments converted in upper case, and `-` to `_`.
+Environment variables represent executable arguments converted into upper case, without leading hyphen (`-`).
+Any hyphens inside an argument name must be converted to underscores (from `-`, to `_`.)
+Note that boolean arguments require the value `1` assigned to the variable.

-For example, `-help-debug` will be `HELP_DEBUG`.
+For example, the `-help-debug` argument becomes `HELP_DEBUG=1` as environment variable.

 ### Configure with a configuration file